 Anything related to Our Hebo Deli Food and Sporting Goods Store/Website!

-Speaking of... do you still want to catch a Fall Chinook?
-I've fished the Kilchis River all throughout December in the past.
+Speaking of...
+I've fished the Kilchis River all throughout December in the past for Fall Chinook.

-It will be fishable before the other Tillamook River System Chinook streams.
+It will be fishable before the other Tillamook River System Chinook and Winter Steelhead streams.
 Using the Wilson River as a guage, I knew exactly when it was good to go but can't recall.
 Sorry.
 I'll figure this out for you for future use (I'm not going to just "Google it").

 We're really busy building our online and offline business right now.
 It might be a while before we cover a greater area of Tillamook outdoor/fishing news updates.
 Let us know what you expect here.